coderefinery/reproducible-research/_episodes/01-motivation.md

 exercises: 0
 questions:
   - "Why should research be reproducible?"
-  - "What tools are available for making research reproducible?"
+  - "What factors influence reproducibility?"
 objectives:
   - "Discuss reasons for why research should be reproducible"
   - "Get a basic idea of different levels of reproducibility"